blackducksoftware/opssight-connector/install/hub/README.md

 ## Run the hub !

+First make a ns/project for your hub:

+- For openshift:`oc new-project myhub`
+- For kubernetes:`kubectl create ns myhub`

 #### Step 1: Setting up service accounts

 This may not be necessary for some users, feel free to skip to the next section